RyanShyffer/docker-claude-windows/README.md

-# Claude Code in a Windows container
+# Claude Code in a Windows Container

 A Windows Server Core container with the .NET 10 SDK, Git, Node.js, the GitHub CLI, and Claude Code preinstalled, configured to run Claude Code in YOLO mode